awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A type of [bounce](#bounce) that occurs while the email servers of the [sender](#sender) and [receiver](#receiver) are actively communicating\.

 **synonym**<a name="synonym"></a>
 A word that is the same or nearly the same as an indexed word and that should produce the same results when specified in a search request\.
 For example, a search for "Rocky Four" or "Rocky 4" should return the fourth *Rocky* movie\.
 This can be done by designating that `four` and `4` are synonyms for `IV`\.
-Synonyms are language\-specific\.
+Synonyms are language specific\.

 ### T<a name="T"></a>